SaiVenkatM/DL244_SegmentationProject/README.md

 `python trainBaselineModels.py --b 4 --e 100 --m unet --lr 0.001 --data_folder 'path where the data is stored' --output_folder 'path to save the results'`

-To train the boundary-constrained models, use the following command:
+To train the boundary aware models, use the following command:

 `python trainBoundaryModels.py --b 4 --e 300 --m unet --lr 0.001 --lambda_edge 0.5 --data_folder 'path where the data is stored' --output_folder 'path to save the results'
 `